STRML/textFit/README.md

 To ensure accurate results with various font-faces, line-heights, and letter-spacings, textFit resizes the text until it fits the box as accurately as possible.
-Unlike many similar plugins, textFit uses **binary search** to find the correct fit, which speeds the process significantly. textFit() is fast enough to use in production websites.
+Unlike many similar plugins, textFit uses **binary search** to find the correct fit, which speeds the process significantly. textFit is fast enough to use in production websites.

+`textFit()` is a synchronous function.
+Because of this, resizes should be invisible as the render thread does not have a chance to do a layout until completion.
+Normal processing times should be < 1ms and should not significantly block renders.

 Default Settings
 ----------------